 According to this study, in 2020 around 90% of parents with children aged between six and 14 years in Austria will still consider it important to teach their children the basics of financial life themselves.
 The main focus here is on teaching them the general handling of money and an understanding of saving.
-Parents pay particular attention to the general financial education of their children from the age of eleven and to the development of their sons' monetary skills.
+Parents pay particular attention to the general financial education of their children from the age of eleven and to the development of their sons' competences in money matters.
 In these two cases, more than 90% of the parents interviewed consider it particularly important to be in the first place when it comes to imparting knowledge.

 "We were surprised by the result in terms of gender difference.
 It could be an indication that the gender gap on the topic of finances begins in the parental home, in that boys are treated differently from girls when it comes to raising money.
 This can have adverse consequences in adulthood.
-On average, women still have less financial knowledge than men and less chance of making their own provisions for their future," says Gerald Resch, Secretary General of the Austrian Banking Association.
+On average, women still have less financial knowledge than men and less chances of making their own provisions for their future," says Gerald Resch, Secretary General of the Austrian Banking Association.

 Knowledge comes from one's own parents, especially from mothers